svikashk/agile/agile/user-stories.md

 ---

-# User Stories - How To Write, Templates, And Examples
+# User Stories: Learn how to write with examples and templates
 {: .fs-9 .no_toc }

 ## TOPICS COVERED IN THIS GUIDE: